Head and Neck Cancer Recovery & Rehabilitation

 If you are currently undergoing radiation treatment to the head and neck region or have done so recently, we provide comprehensive oral cancer rehabilitation advice to manage the oral side effects.
 Contact us today by emailing email@example.com or via our online form, and book an appointment to discuss your head and neck cancer recovery with Dr Robinson.

 Replacement of Missing Teeth

 If you have lost part of either jaw due to cancer, trauma or other surgery, we can work with your surgical team to plan and deliver the best possible oral cancer rehabilitation, helping to restore function, aesthetics and improve your quality of life.
 Conventional dentures, implant supported removable or fixed appliances may be used to replace your missing teeth.

 Surgery to the upper jaw or palate can result in a defect between the oral and nasal cavities requiring either surgical or prosthodontic repair.
-If appropriate, we can provide an appliance (obrurator) before surgery that aims to seal the defect allowing you to speak and eat during the healing phase.
-This will often be replaced with a definitive appliance (obturator) in 6-12 months, which recreates the mouth and nose seal, allowing you to eat and speak effectively.
+If appropriate, we can provide an appliance (palatal obturator) before surgery that aims to seal the defect allowing you to speak and eat during the healing phase.
+This will often be replaced with a definitive appliance (palatal obturator) in 6-12 months, which recreates the mouth and nose seal, allowing you to eat and speak effectively.

 Common oral health side effects caused by cancer treatments